Low Hesket

-Low Hesket is a village in the English county of Cumbria.
+Low Hesket is a village in the English county of Cumbria but was traditionally in the historic county of Cumberland.

 Low Hesket is on the A6 road 8+1⁄2 mi south of Carlisle.
 This is a former Roman road, and a milestone from that era has been discovered there inscribed IMP C FL VAL CONSTANTINO P F INV AVG, which expands to Imperator Caesar Flavius Valerius Constantinus Pius Felix Invictus Augustus, dating it from the time of emperor Constantine I, who ruled from 307 to 337.

 Governance

-Low Hesket is in the parliamentary constituency of Penrith and the Border.
-Neil Hudson was elected its Conservative Member of Parliament at the 2019 General Election, replacing Rory Stewart.
+Low Hesket is in the parliamentary constituency of Penrith and Solway.

-For the European Parliament its residents voted to elect MEP's for the North West England constituency.

-Administratively, Low Hesket forms part of the civil parish of Hesket, which, in turn, is part of the district of Eden.
+Administratively, Low Hesket forms part of the civil parish of Hesket, which, in turn, is part of the Westmorland and Furness unitary authority area.